 Since 2011 visitors haven’t been allowed to drive to Crescent Meadow on summer weekends, so the only ways to get to Crescent Meadow is to take a shuttle or walk.
 Fortunately, it turns out to be a great walk.

 The outbound half of this loop mostly passes through typical Sierra pine woodlands with some sweeping views, a few big trees, and a chance to climb Moro Rock.
-After reaching Crescent and Log Meadows, the loop returns through the stately old growth of the Giant Forest, passing through a representative cross-section of this scenic sequoia grove.
-I've seen visitors hiking the loop as far as Tharp's Log and then taking the shuttle back from Crescent Meadow, but in so doing they miss the best of the giant sequoias.
+After reaching Crescent and Log Meadows, the loop returns through the stately old growth of the Giant Forest, passing through several different environments.
+I’ve seen visitors hiking the loop as far as Tharp’s Log and then taking the shuttle back from Crescent Meadow, but in so doing they miss the best of the giant sequoias.

-This certainly isn't a wilderness hike, since it includes some the park's biggest tourist attractions.
-But only the Giant Forest Museum area and Moro Rock are really crowded; outside of these areas you'll pretty much have the trail to yourself.
+This certainly isn’t a wilderness hike, since it includes some the park’s biggest tourist attractions.
+But only the Giant Forest Museum area and Moro Rock are really crowded.
+The Crescent Meadow area can get a little busy; at peak times you might see a group every minute.
+Everywhere else you’ll pretty much have the trail to yourself.
 Overall, the constantly-changing scenery and many points of interest make this a really fun hike and a great introduction to the Giant Forest.

 The Moro Rock Trail, which is well marked with a big wooden sign, begins across the street to the right of the Giant Forest Museum.
-The trail winds through pine woods, offers a brief view of the Central Valley, and then passes through a recently-burned area with lots of dead trees.
-After passing over a little rise, the trail descends slightly into a very attractive sequoia grove, where some huge trees stand by a little brook in a shallow glen.
+The trail winds through pine woods, offers a brief view of the Central Valley, and then passes through an area with lots of dead trees.
+After passing over a little rise, the sceney improves dramatically as the trail descends slightly into a lush and very attractive sequoia grove, where some huge trees stand by a little brook in a shallow glen.

 For an optional side trip, when the Moro Rock Trail meets a paved road, take the trail to the right toward Hanging Rock.
 The trail pushes through some dense brush and then climbs to a somewhat anticlimatic ovoid boulder sitting on a granite outcropping with a view to the west.
 The best part of the side trail isn’t Hanging Rock but the dramatic views of Moro Rock, which actually looks a lot more impressive from this vantage point than it does when climbing it.
 This side trip adds 0.2 miles to the hike.

-Continuing on from Moro Rock, the trail resumes behind the shuttle stop, descending into the woods.
-There's a rather impressive cluster of sequoias just past Moro Rock, but otherwise there aren't any sequoias between here and Crescent Meadow.
-The trail winds through typical and very pleasant Sierra pine forest.
+Continuing on from Moro Rock, the trail resumes behind the shuttle stop, descending through a tangle of cut logs, probably the victims of a bark beetle infestation.
+There’s a rather impressive cluster of sequoias just past Moro Rock, but otherwise there aren’t any sequoias between here and Crescent Meadow.
+Instead, the trail winds through typical and very pleasant Sierra pine forest.
 At the intersection with the Badger Point Trail, go right; the trail emerges onto a sunny granite face where a crystal-clear creek cascades down a little channel carved into the rock.

 The trail briefly vanishes at the rock face.
 Stay to the left, skirting the edge of the rock and crossing the creek, to pick up the trail again.
 The trail climbs up to Badger Point, where there’s a superb view to the west.
 Both Moro Rock and Castle Rock, a dramatic granite spire across the valley, are clearly visible.